Battle of Dien Bien Phu: Aftermath

 Dien Bien Phu was a serious defeat for the French and was the decisive battle of the Indochina war.
 The garrison constituted roughly one-tenth of the total French Union manpower in Indochina, and the defeat seriously weakened the position and prestige of the French; it produced psychological repercussions both in the armed forces and in the political structure in France.
 This was apparent with the previously planned negotiations over the future of Indochina, which had just begun.
 Militarily there was no point in France fighting on, as the Viet Minh could repeat the strategy and tactics of the Dien Bien Phu campaign elsewhere, to which the French had no effective response.

 News of Dien Bien Phu's fall was announced in France several hours after the surrender, around 16:45, by Prime Minister Joseph Laniel.
 The Archbishop of Paris ordered a mass, while radio performances were cancelled and replaced by solemn music, notably Berlioz' Requiem.
 Theatres and restaurants closed and many social engagements were cancelled as a mark of respect.
-Public opinion in France registered shock that a guerilla army had defeated a major European power.
+Public opinion in France registered shock that a guerrilla army had defeated a major European power.

+Disaster in the Central Highlands

+Following the fall of Dien Bien Phu the French high command gave the order for any isolated positions to be abandoned, to avoid another disaster.
+The area of concern was the isolated defensive positions in the Central Highlands at An Khe.
+Groupement Mobile No. 100 ("Group Mobile 100" or G.M.
+100) which included the elite veteran UN Bataillon de Corée was ordered to abandon the area and fall back to Pleiku, some 50 miles away over Route Coloniale 19.
+Code named opération Églantine, GM.100, however were hit in a series of deadly ambushes at the Battle of Mang Yang Pass, suffering heavy losses in men and vehicles by 29 June and the remnants struggled back to Pleiku.

+The French then needed to keep Route Coloniale 14 between Pleiku and Ban Mê Thuột open and withdraw the units posted there.
+Operation Myosotis (Forget-Me-Not) began - 'Groupement Mobile No. 42' (GM.42) in an armoured convoy was sent to relieve the units, but were ambushed at the Battle of Chu Dreh Pass on July 17, just four days before the armistice suffering further heavy losses and the almost complete destruction of Bataillon de Corée.